JamilaAAM/dias-coding-challenge/README.md

 | ---------------------- | --------------------------- | ---------------------------------------------------------------------------------------------------------------------------- |
 | `PORT`                 | 8080                        | Listening port

-NOTE: remember to run npm install to install the necessary packages to run the service

 ## Docker

 Run the following commands to run the web service with Docker: